OmniOMR/mung/docs/annotation-instructions/annotation-instructions.md

 The recommended way to use this document is to go through the class list in order and annotate object on the page class-by-class.
 The classes here are ordered roughly by their [frequency](class-frequencies.md) in documents.

-It is also advised to first annotate masks for all object, and only then go through the document again and annotate the syntax and precedece links.
+It is also advised to first annotate masks for all objects, and only then go through the document again and annotate the syntax and precedece links.

 > **🚧 Construction work:** These instructions constantly expand.
 If you find yourself needing to use a section denoted with this emoji (🚧), you should wait for the construction work to be finished before using it.
 Same applies to situations where the notation situation you are annotating is not covered here at all.
 In both cases, notify the administrators, ideally by creating a question in [github discussions](https://github.com/orgs/OmniOMR/discussions) and tagging `@Jirka-Mayer`.